tidyverse/tidyr/revdep/problems.md

     Error(s) in re-building vignettes:
       ...
     --- re-building ‘A_Brief_Introduction_to_openalexR.Rmd’ using rmarkdown

-    Attaching package: 'dplyr'

-    The following objects are masked from 'package:stats':

-        filter, lag

-    ...
-    Quitting from lines 207-213 (A_Brief_Introduction_to_openalexR.Rmd)
+    Quitting from lines 342-354 (A_Brief_Introduction_to_openalexR.Rmd)
-    Error: processing vignette 'A_Brief_Introduction_to_openalexR.Rmd' failed with diagnostics:
+    Error: processing vignette 'A_Brief_Introduction_to_openalexR.Rmd' failed with diagnostics: missing value where TRUE/FALSE needed
-    $ operator is invalid for atomic vectors
     --- failed re-building ‘A_Brief_Introduction_to_openalexR.Rmd’

     SUMMARY: processing the following file failed: